bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 - Simon Peter
 - Saul of Tarsus

-### To Whom You Yield to – sin or God –his servant you are.
+### To Whom You Yield to &mdash; sin or God &mdash;his servant you are.
 Vs. 16

 The Christian life is voluntary, but having voluntarily yielded ourselves to God, we are his SERVANTS and therefore obligated at servants are to their master.
 Service to God is not voluntary!

 ### You were servants to sin, but now are servants of righteousness vs.  17 -19

-“Old habits die hard”.
+&quot;Old habits die hard&quot;.
 Having changed our object of servitude from sin and self to God, we must be vigilant in our effort to serve our Master faithfully.
 We are instructed to do some things.

 - Reckon yourself dead to sin, but alive to God.
 (6:11)
 - Let not sin reign in your mortal body.
 (6:12)
-- Yield not your members to sin—not even the smallest member.
-Do not volunteer the slightest aid to promoting the devil’s cause.
+- Yield not your members to sin&mdash;not even the smallest member.
+Do not volunteer the slightest aid to promoting the devil&apos;s cause.
 (6:13)
-- Yield yourselves unto God—sanctify yourself wholly to God.(6:13)
+- Yield yourselves unto God&mdash;sanctify yourself wholly to God.(6:13)
 - Remember the shame of Sin!
 (6:21)

 What fruit had ye?
 What is the value of your service?
 It is the wage you earn.
 The Christian ought to be ashamed of his old life and service to sin, for sin makes a mockery of every man.